Diegobr21/Diegobr21/README.md

 <br>

-<li> I enjoy playing videogames, specially multiplayer games to play alongside or against my friends. 🎮</li>
+<li> I enjoy playing videogames, specially multiplayer games to play alongside or against my friends. 🎮🕹️ </li>

 <br>

-<li> I also enjoy a lot exercising, I used to go to the gym on a daily basis, but since covid-19 I started training calisthenics at home. 💪 </li>
+<li> I also enjoy exercising, I used to go to the gym on a daily basis, but since covid-19 I started training calisthenics at home. 💪🏋️ </li>

 </ul>